Environment / Climate

 Protection and promotion of the natural environment in South Marysburgh has occupied much of my time and energy since moving to the County in 2014.

-According to the draft new official plan for the County, our ward has the greatest percentage (about 80%) of recognized environmentally sensitive areas of any ward in the County.
+According to the County's new Official Plan, our ward has the greatest percentage (about 80%) of recognized environmentally sensitive areas of any ward in the County, including:

-The internationally recognized South Shore Important Bird Area
+The internationally recognized Prince Edward County South Shore Key Biodiversity Area

 The Prince Edward Point National Wildlife Area